KHZ-INTL/low_battery_notification_cron/README.md

 #### critical battery warning <11%
 ![Critical Battery Warning <11%](https://github.com/KHZ-INTL/low_battery_notification_cron/blob/master/critical10.png)

+## Dependencies
+-dunstify: alternative to notify-send, you can modify code to use notify-send instead.
+Replace dunstify with notify-send and remve -r option.
+-elementary icons: can use other icons, look inside `/usr/share/icons/[PROVIDER]/48/status/`
+-acpi: retrieve battery percentage
+-cron

 # Crontab
 The script does not run in the background as a standalone application.
 It is invoked by cron every 5 minutes.
 Thus, you will need a time based scheduler such as Cronie.
 Please see the <a href="https://wiki.archlinux.org/index.php/Cron">wiki</a> on cron for more details.